 - Mature students are subject to all applicable Texas Success Initiative requirements.

 Students who have previously attended a regionally accredited institution must apply as transfer students.

-Those college transfer applicants who have earned fewer than 15 semester hours of transferable college credit must have an overall 2.0 GPA on all transferable work attempted and must also satisfy eligibility requirements for first-semester freshmen.
-Transfer applicants who have earned more than 15 semester hours must:
+Applicants who have attempted fewer than 15 semester hours of transferable college credit must have an overall 2.0 GPA on all transferable work attempted and also must satisfy eligibility requirements for first-semester freshmen.
+Transfer applicants who have attempted more than 15 semester hours must: